ELIN – A ROCK CHICK IN HER TEENAGE YEARS

 In 1976 Elin was one of the actors on stage in the musical “Lív og leikur í fimti ár” (Life and Play in 50 Years).

 Here are all the actors on stage in the theatre Sjónleikarhúsið – Elin is no. 3 from the left in the front row:

-Here Elin is having her first solo performance on stage in the late 70’ies at the International Women’s day:
+Here Elin is having her first solo performance on stage, where she sang her own songs, in the late 70’ies at the International Women’s day: